 You will also have the opportunity to connect with San Francisco as a physical site and a rich cultural environment.
 Outings to museums, libraries, and design centers are enriching, fun opportunities to develop visual literacy and acquire language skills in context.

-Over the course of the program, CCA staff members are available to assist you with practical life skills, as needed, such as opening a U.S. bank account, selecting a cell phone plan, and using public transportation and public libraries, so that you are organized and ready for the start of the fall semester.
+Over the course of the program, CCA staff members are available to assist you with practical life skills, such as opening a U.S. bank account, selecting a cell phone plan, and using public transportation and public libraries, so that you are organized and ready for the start of the fall semester.

 Is the Grad Prep Intensive for You?

 The Grad Prep Intensive is open to all incoming English Language Learners admitted to a CCA graduate program for Fall.
 If you are interested in enrolling in the International Grad Prep Intensive Program, please contact Assistant Director of International Admissions Shiraz Chavan, firstname.lastname@example.org, in the Enrollment Services Office at your earliest convenience.

 San Francisco is one of the most popular destinations in the world, well known for its world-class art museums, shopping, music, restaurants, summer street festivals, the Golden Gate Bridge, and the energy created by the technology and design industries.
-Students will be housed in CCA's student housing in San Francisco.
+During the program, you will live in CCA's new student residence in San Francisco.
 You will reside in a shared room with a kitchen and bathroom.

 Due to the immersive nature of the program, all students are required to reside in CCA housing for the six weeks of the program.
-After the program ends, students are free to travel or move into housing of their choice before the start of the regular academic term.
+After the program ends, you are free to travel or move into housing of your choice before the start of the regular academic term.
 Students who plan to live in the residence hall for fall semester may stay in the residence hall during the period after the program ends and before the fall semester begins.
 Additional housing fees will apply.